kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/07_Using_Packages_From_NPM.md

 }
 ```

 Let's once more write some wrappers.
 When we look at the [examples on GitHub](https://github.com/nygardk/react-share/blob/master/demo/Demo.jsx#L61), we can see that a share button consists of two react components: `EmailShareButton` and `EmailIcon`, for example.
 However, all of them share (mostly) the same interface.
-We end up with a `react-share.kt` declaration which looks like this:
+We end up with a `ReactShare.kt` declaration which looks like this:

 ```kotlin
 @file:JsModule("react-share")